RHS + MSAT IN 5 YEARS

 Before you begin, get to know what is required for these degrees

 Work on RHS coursework and complete general education requirements.
-Complete the courses below by the end of year 1:
+Students must have a minimum 3.2 GPA, observe/shadow an athletic trainer for at least 50 hours, and complete the courses below during Year 1:

 - RHS 1550 - Introduction to Rehabilitation Sciences (2 credits)